 Geoff Salton, BCom

-Kelly’s hobbies include car racing, fishing, quading and just about every outdoor activity.
+Kelly’s hobbies include car racing, fishing, quadding, and just about every outdoor activity.

 Divyajeet Tiwana, BSME, MM

-Divyajeet Tiwana (Dev) started working at Richmond Steel in 2017 and is responsible for coordinating all aspects of the delivery of scrap using various modes of transport.
+Divyajeet Tiwana (Dev) started working at Richmond Steel in 2017 and is responsible for where he is charged with the planning and development for the company’s transportation, logistics, and supply chain needs.

 Dev is a dynamic, analytical and entrepreneurial individual.
 With five years of logistics and supply chain management experience, he is focused on improving operational efficiency and targeting sustainable growth for all parties involved, from the supplier to the customer.
 He has previously worked at Huawei Technologies as a project logistics specialist as well as successfully managed a start-up called XPS Trucking Inc.